MariaRiosNavarro/freeToGame_v0.2/README.md

 My Version of further development of team project of [free2game](https://github.com/MariaRiosNavarro/free2Game)

-I made stylistic changes, hid the key as recommended by best practice and added a clear mode, as the standard is dark.
+I made stylistic changes, hid the key as recommended by best practice and added a light mode, as the standard is dark.

 # [Vercel Deployment](https://free-to-game-v0-2.vercel.app/)